Ada Driver: Career

 Driver's business was successful, allowing her to employ studio assistants who were mostly women, including Lucy, her sister who took over the Ada Driver studios in Fortitude Valley, as well as photographer Elsie Lambton.

 Driver also created magic lantern slides and stereoscopic photographs, some of which have been bequeathed to the State Library of Queensland.

 The Ada Driver studio shut down in 1919.

 Personal life

 In 1913, Driver married William Ellis Evans, who managed the Queensland branch of Kodak.

-Driver died on 31 December 1954.
+Driver died on 22 February 1956 and is buried at the Tingalpa Christ Church Cemetery, Queensland, Australia.